varsha7772001/smart-cpgram-assistant/docs/hackathon.md

 - structured AI routing, missing-information check, and grievance preparation
 - candidate-scoped duplicate similarity with citizen control
 - editable final review, clipboard copy, and explicit official-site handoff
+- prototype acknowledgement and a forward-only simulated status lifecycle

 ## What is mocked